derrickeckardt/tweet-classification/part2/README.md

 A general comment to make here is also that there were many different ways to perform the filtering.
 Some are more "pythonic" than ours.
 With tens of thousands of tokens, I went for the ones that seemed the fast.
 I currently use join() to perform.
 I also looked into [using the string library to filter punctuation](https://stackoverflow.com/questions/265960/best-way-to-strip-punctuation-from-a-string-in-python).
 I also looked at daisychaining .replace() functions, but that took too long.

+## Scoring Each City

+This was, for the most part, the most straightforward.
+Once I knew the counts for each word overall and then within each location, they just had to be added together.
+The highest city score for each tweet 'won'.
+This did bring up some experimentation on which words to actually include in the analysis.

 ## How Important are the Words?

 One of the things that was most interesting for me, was to see how much individual words mattered.
 As it turns out, the rarer words were, the more important they were.
 I tested this out by requiring that a word appear at least two times in order for it to contribute to the scoring of a tweet.
 The result was my accuracy went down to 64.8%.
 When I required three occurances, it dropped further to 63.4%.
 When I required ten occurances, it dropped to 61.6%.
 At twenty occurances, accuracy fell to 60.8%.
 That is strong evidence that the rarely used words are actually good predictors.